It was the last week of June, 1995.

 Death aside, I was in the hospital for five days.
 Hooked up with an impressive array of IV’s and drainage tubes, I was pumped full of painkillers and powerful antibiotics.
 I had been nursing Evan regularly at least three times a day when I got sick and now my breast milk was effectively poisoned for the foreseeable future.
 When I expressed my concern about my ability to continue breastfeeding, my surgeon guffawed and told me to “let it go” and that my son was old enough to do without.
 And although there was some truth to what he said, he failed to recognize the implications of recovering from surgery on the same floor as pediatrics while speed-weening my baby.
 My hormones reacted impulsively to the sound of crying babies down the hall.
 Night after night, I was awakened by my hospital gown soaked with useless breast milk–not only wildly uncomfortable but also a vivid reminder of being separated from my son.
 My physical recovery paled in comparison to the emotional wrench of being away from Evan.

-Those five, long days in the hospital were not without some silver linings, mind you.
+Those five, long days in the hospital were not without some silver linings, however.
 My dad would visit me every evening after supper.
-Realistically, I think he liked having somewhere to go and nurses to flirt with.
+Honestly, I think he liked having somewhere to go and nurses to flirt with.
 Ambling in with his cane and nonchalant nature, he would pull up a chair and sit beside me for an hour or so.
 He was a man of few words, so conversation didn’t extend much beyond perfunctory small talk.
-But he would bring me stacks of magazines–People and Woman’s Day and Better Homes and Gardens–undoubtedly gathered up with my mom’s guidance.
+But he would bring me stacks of magazines–People and Woman’s Day and Better Homes and Gardens–undoubtedly curated and chosen with my mom’s guidance.
 It was just a few years later when my dad passed away and those evenings spent with him were like gold to me.
-Expressing emotion did not come easily for my dad, but his predictable, quiet presence by my side as I lay in my hospital bed spoke volumes.
+Expressing emotion did not come easily for my dad and I have no memory of him telling me he loved me.
+But his predictable, quiet presence by my side as I lay in my hospital bed spoke volumes.

 Enter the flag cake.
 Finally.